ppt000/mqtt_gateways/docs/source/concepts.rst

 ------------------

 The first step of any message is to define its destination.
-A flexible adressing model should allow for a heuristic approach based on a combination of characteristics of the recipient, on top of the standard deterministic approach (e.g. a unique device id).
+A flexible addressing model should allow for a heuristic approach based on a combination of characteristics of the recipient, on top of the standard deterministic approach (e.g. a unique device id).
 Four characteristics are usually considered:

-- the **function** of the device: lighting, security, audiovideo, etc;
+- the **function** of the device: lighting, security, audio-video, etc;
 - its **location**;
 - its **gateway**: which application is managing that device, if any;
 - the name of the **device**

-In our example, a MQTT centric view shows how those four characteristics define all the devices in the network.
+In our example, a MQTT view shows how those four characteristics define all the devices in the network.
 The 2 gateways are also added.

 .. image:: iot_parameters.png